Magdent Logo

 1. Case Selection & Pre-Treatment Considerations

 Use the MED in non-surgical implant maintenance cases where biologic support of healing, inflammation modulation, and peri-implant tissue stabilization are desired, without indication for surgical intervention.
+The MED is intended as an adjunct to standard mechanical debridement and not as a replacement for established non-surgical care.

 • Early to moderate peri-implant inflammation